The Maker Hotel is the sort of place that makes you pause at the front door.

 It’s all about luxury and ease, the owners explain.
 Thanks to Janowicz’s experience in the hospitality industry, the hotel overlooks nary a detail when it comes to providing an unforgettable stay.
 Each experience is personalized to maximize guest enjoyment, although all include complimentary full-size Fresh beauty products and a gourmet mini-bar stocked with house-made snacks like salt and vinegar potato chips and fruit leathers from Chef Michael Poiarkoff.
 In the mornings, the eye-opener service allows guest to ease into the day with complimentary tea or coffee and pastries straight from the Bartlett House kitchen.

 Beyond the rooms, The Maker keeps the your-home-but-so-much-better atmosphere alive in the form of a delectable library filled with hundreds of books from New York City’s Strand Book Store, not to mention an idyllic pool with a patio area.
-Coming soon, a circus-themed fitness center will add to the whimsical, worldly aura of the space.
+A circus-themed fitness center — opened in December 2020 — add to the whimsical, worldly aura of the space.

 And did we mention the food?
 While the three dining areas were up and running before the hotel itself, they interweave seamlessly within The Maker’s experiential design.
 Open to the Hudson Valley community and guests alike, they’re the perfect place to stop by for lunch or dinner, for a bit of work during the day or a cocktail at night.
 The café is a delight for breakfast and lunch, and its Parisian-inspired interior pairs wonderfully with Bartlett House croissants.
 For happy hour drinks, the lounge feels like a speakeasy inside the converted carriage house, which welcomes visitors to enjoy the seasonal cocktails in front of the Belgian 1878 Neoclassical fireplace.
 As for the restaurant, it stuns inside the glass-ceiling conservatory, with greenery everywhere.
 On the menu, the ingredients are as local as possible, with contemporary American flavors as the main inspiration.

 While the owners are excited to premiere The Maker in the Hudson Valley, they recognize that opening during the COVID-19 crisis comes with a unique set of challenges.
 Yet they’ve found a way to walk the line between ensuring customer safety and remaining true to their vision via an analysis of each and every space.
-At the hotel, for instance, openings currently are available only from Thursday through Monday, with a minimum of three nights per stay to ensure that rooms have time for airing and cleaning.
-The dining spaces, meanwhile, operate at half-capacity with social distancing between tables.
+At the hotel, for instance, a minimum of three nights per weekend stay is required to ensure that rooms have time for airing and cleaning.
+The dining spaces, meanwhile, operate at half-capacity with social distancing between tables, and the gymnasium limits use to 33-percent capacity.

 “You feel like you’re still at The Maker,” Glazman observes.
 “People feel very comfortable and secure.”